 - Inflammation of prostate gland: For males, severe pain just a few moments before ejaculation might be a result of prostatitis (inflammation of the prostate gland) and should be immediately diagnosed.<sexologist in jaipur>

 - Medical Conditions: If the pain during intercourse affects your whole body, then there is a possibility that the pain is a reason for some underlying serious medical condition like problems in the uterus, irritable bowel syndrome or ovarian cysts.

 - Hormonal Imbalance: If you are pregnant or you have given birth just a few months back, you might feel pain during intercourse as changes in hormones during pregnancy might cause your vagina to dry up.
-If you wish to discuss about any specific problem, you can consult a sexologist.<sexologist in jaipur-dr amit joshi>
+If you wish to discuss any specific problem, you can consult a sexologist.<sexologist in Jaipur-dr amit joshi>